SickChill/SickChill.Wiki/Remaining-settings-explained.md

 `Delete`
 Deletes the Show AND files.
 Dont confuse it with the Remove function.!
 `Remove`
-Removes the show from Sick-Rage.
+Removes the show from SickChill.
 Leaves all files and folders intact.

 ![mass-update-2](https://cloud.githubusercontent.com/assets/7928052/13014503/7c9bfc28-d1b4-11e5-8708-76b84e500272.png)